-Plants are attractive to cats.
-Though they’re strict carnivores, cats like the texture of certain plants, especially those that have grass-like leaves or fine texture, such as baby’s breath, ferns, and dried flowers.
+Though they are strict carnivores, cats often like the texture of certain plants, especially those that have grass-like leaves or fine texture, such as baby’s breath, ferns, sago palm, and dried flowers.
 Most plants will at least act as an emetic, meaning your cat will vomit soon after eating.
 Consumption of other plants can lead to kidney or liver failure, seizures, or even death.

 To effectively treat a plant-poisoning problem, it’s important for you and your vet to know specifically what plant your cat consumed.
-Since both common names and scientific names are used, make sure the identity is correct.
+Since both common names and scientific names are used, make sure to identify the plant correctly.
 If you’re unsure, bring the plant to your vet for identification.

 Nicotine Toxicity in Cats

 Nicotine is toxic for cats.
-The most common source of nicotine is tobacco products like cigarettes, cigarette butts, and even nicotine gum and patches.
-Some cats are attracted to the products like chewing tobacco that are supplemented with flavors such as honey and sugar.
+The most common source of nicotine is tobacco products like cigarettes, cigarette butts, e-cigarette liquid, and even nicotine gum and patches.
+Cats can walk through spilled liquids and ingest products that get on their feet or hair.
+They can also be attracted to products like chewing tobacco that are supplemented with flavors like honey and sugar.

-If you suspect your feline has ingested nicotine, consult your vet right away.
+If you suspect your cat has ingested nicotine, consult your vet right away.
 Immediate treatment involves reducing the amount of nicotine in the stomach while keeping your cat alive until the nicotine is broken down by the body.
-This can be accomplished through inducing vomiting, introducing intravenous fluids, or pumping a cat’s stomach.
+This can be accomplished through inducing vomiting, intravenous fluid therapy, or pumping a cat’s stomach.

 Despite treatment, some cats that have ingested large amounts of nicotine may not survive.
 If an animal survives the first four to five hours, the prognosis is considered good.
 Most nicotine is eliminated from the body within 16 to 20 hours.